lshtm-genomics/omics-course/docs/other-omics/methylation.md

 PacBio technology works by recording light signals emitted as a DNA polymerase incorporates fluorescently labelled nucleotides while replicating input DNA.
 The data from the PacBio platform is stored in a h5 format.
 This contains information on the base calls and the time it takes to incorporate each base (inter pulse duration).
 The polymerase takes longer to incorporate nucleotides on methylated input DNA than non-methylated.
 By comparing the time spent between each incorporation event and comparing it to an in-silico control it is possible to calculate the inter pulse duration ratio (IPD ratio).
 This makes it possible to detect DNA modification to a single base precision.

-After the location of all methylation sites have been found, the context of these sites are analysed to look for enrichment of particular sequence motifs.
+After the location of all methylation sites have been found, the contexts of these sites are analysed to look for enrichment of particular sequence motifs.
 If a particular motif is found more than expected by chance, then it is likely a recognition site for an MTase.

 ![](../img/methylation_1.jpg)